Goa Pradesh Congress Committee

-Goa Pradesh Congress Committee is the unit of Indian National Congress for the State of Goa.
-Its headquarters are located at the Dayanand Bandodkar Road in Panaji, Goa.
+Goa Pradesh Congress Committee or (Goa PCC) is the state unit of Indian National Congress for the State of Goa.
+It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
+Its headquarters are located at the Dayanand Bandodkar Road. in Panaji, Goa.
 The incumbent President of the Goa Pradesh Congress Committee is Amit Patkar.